redcode/Z80/README.md

 	The default is `NO`.

 * <span id="cmake_option_z80_with_zilog_nmos_ld_a_ir_bug">**`-DZ80_WITH_ZILOG_NMOS_LD_A_IR_BUG=(YES|NO)`**</span>
-	Build the implementation of the bug affecting the Zilog Z80 NMOS, which causes the P/V flag to be reset when a maskable interrupt is accepted during the execution of the `ld a,{i|r}` instructions.
+	Build the implementation of the bug affecting the Zilog Z80 NMOS, which causes the P/V flag to be reset when a maskable interrupt is accepted during the execution of the <code>ld&nbsp;a,{i|r}</code> instructions.
 	The default is `NO`.

 Package maintainers are encouraged to use at least the following options for the shared library: